mishajw/repeng/README.md

 [Report](https://docs.google.com/document/d/1tz-JulAUz3SOc8Qm8MLwE9TohX8gSZlXQ2Y4PBwfJ1U).

 1. Install the repository, as described [above](#installation).
+2. Optional: Check out `c99e9aa`.
+This shouldn't be necessary, unless I introduce breaking changes.
-2. Create a dataset of activations: `python experiments/comparison_dataset.py`.
+3. Create a dataset of activations: `python experiments/comparison_dataset.py`.
     - This will upload the experiments to S3.
 Some tinkering may be required to change the upload location - sorry about that!
-3. Run the analysis: `python experiments/comparison.py`.
+4. Run the analysis: `python experiments/comparison.py`.
     - This will write plots to `./output/comparison`.

 This is split into two scripts as only the first requires a GPU for LLM inference.

-TODO: Once experiments are complete, record the git hash here.